• SEO

 Research shows that pages with many social sharing options have the most shared information.

-The more options you give the reader, the more likely they are to share; this implies offering multiple social media platforms and ways to share.
+The more options you give the reader, the more likely they are to share; this implies offering multiple social mediaplatforms and ways to share.

 Put social sharing buttons at the bottom and side of the infographic for your audience.